barbunzel/mm-backend-challenge/README.md

 - `src/PriceFinder` contains the logic for finding the lowest price from the aggregated price information from APIs
 - `src/PriceSaver` contains the logic responsible of persisting data into the database
 - `src/Entity` contains the Doctrine entities
+- `src/Controller` contains the logic of the pricing routes
+- `src/EventListener` contains a listener to process uncaught exceptions
+- `src/Security` contains the logic for authenticating API requests
 - `tests/` contains all unit and integration tests

 #### Considerations